-During fall and spring terms, a graduate student is required to take 9 credits to be considered full-time.
+During fall and spring terms, a graduate student is required to take 8 credits for College of Business programs, or 9 credits for all other programs to be considered full-time.
 Students may not exceed 12 credit hours of graduate-level work without special written permission from the dean of their respective academic division.
 Students taking only prerequisite courses must take a minimum of 12 credit hours to maintain their full-time status.
 The maximum number of courses permitted for students taking only prerequisite courses is 18 credit hours.